 - What if I’ve never used a notation program before?

 - If you feel comfortable learning new software while learning how to compose, then go for it.
-MUSC 366 does go through some exercises to help your familiarity with notation software, but starting with zero experience is not advised.
-Students that have completed the theory sequence generally have no issues.
+MUSC 166 does go through some exercises to help your familiarity with notation software, but starting with zero experience is not advised.

 - What if I’ve never composed before?
 Is composition right for me?